Two Biting Pests—But Very Different Problems

 - Inspect Thoroughly

-Check your mattress seams, bed frame, and couch cushions.
-For fleas, inspect pet bedding and brush your pets with a fine-toothed comb. - Clean and Wash
+Look for your mattress seams, bed frame, and cushions.
+To look for fleas, check your pets' bedding and brush your pets with a fine-toothed comb for “flea dirt” (small black spots).

 Stop the Bites—Call Bliss Pest Services Today

 Don't spend another night itching and guessing.
-Whether you're facing fleas, bed bugs, or another biting pest, our team is here to help.
-Schedule a free inspection with Bliss Pest Services and get the answers—and relief—you need.
+Whether you're facing fleas, bed bugs, or another biting pest, our team is here to help residents and businesses across our core service areas, including Salt Lake County, Utah County, and Davis County.